 Saga by Brian K Vaughan and Fiona Staples

 Is this the most entertaining regular comic book being produced at the moment?
-This entertaining space opera still manages the monthly cliffhanger to force you to keep reading, in a wonderfully written and drawn series.
+This incredible space opera still uses the monthly cliffhanger to force you to keep reading, in a wonderfully written and drawn series.

 Lazarus by Greg Rucka and Michael Lark

-This excellent comics book (which is being adapted into a television series by Amazon) is a sci-fi book that unfortunately feels far too close to our reality, in a comic book that is excellent but also with something to say.
+This excellent series (which is being adapted into a television show by Amazon) is a sci-fi book that unfortunately feels far too close to our reality, in a comic book that is excellent but also with something to say.

 I’m a big fan of Warren Ellis (as if the tag on my blog isn’t an indicator) so I usually buy his creator-owned stuff in the monthly format.
 I’m really enjoying Injection and Trees, both of which are on hiatus at the moment; I’m happy that he’s successful in other arenas (such as Castlevania on Netflix) but I do wish I could have even more Ellis comic books.